JacobJEdwards/interview-web-app/server/README.md

 - When assigned to a module the students can then see it.
 - The students will then pick one of the projects in each module (?).

+## Users

+The only users that can access this API are students, teachers and admins, which will be provided auth headers (?) on the frontend.

+### Student users:

+- view their projects (get)
+- view their modules (get)
+- view available projects per module (get)
+- select a project from selection panel per module (post)
+- upload their completed project (post) (possibly behind the scope of this PoC)

+### Teacher users:

+- view modules (get)
+- view the projects they have set (get)
+- upload a project (post)
+- assign a project to a module
+- view projects uploaded by students (get) (possibly behind the scope of this PoC)

+### Admin users:

+- full access to the api

 ## Controllers

 - Student Controller